ProjectAliceDev/aliceos-docs/System/Notifications.rst

 dialog and notification management.
 This document will cover the screens themselves rather than the Applet functions to make use of them.

-..tip:: If you commonly use a particular notification, you may want to
+.. tip:: If you commonly use a particular notification, you may want to
          wrap your call statement in a label:

 .. code::